danvk/boggle-paper/paper/content.typ

 them.
 Our first goal will be to speed up the “branch” operation and calculation of the subsequent bound.
-This requires forcing a single cell in the board class to be each of its possible letters and constructing the resulting Orderly Tree.
+This requires forcing a single cell in the board class to be each of its possible letters and constructing the resulting Orderly Trees.

-In practice, it makes the most sense to force the top choice in the tree, i.e.~the one with the first position in the canonical order.
-This is a “merge” operation on Orderly Trees, which is straightforward to implement as in Listing N.
+In practice, it makes the most sense to force the top choice in the tree, i.e. the one with the first position in the canonical order.
+This requires a “merge” operation on Orderly Trees, which is straightforward to implement as in Listing N.

 #code.from_src("/src/listings/merge.py")

 *Lemma*: $"Force"("merge"(T_1, T_2), B) = "Force"(T_1, B) + "Force"(T_2, B) forall B in T_1, T_2$

+No cells are destroyed by `merge`, and points are added when there's a collision.

-With the “merge” helper, we can define the “branch” operation.
+With the `merge` helper, we can define the “branch” operation.
-Note that `top_cell` here isn't really a free parameter; if the tree is
+Note that `N` here isn't really a free parameter; if the tree is
-$"Orderly"(N)$, then we must have $"top_cell"=N$.
+$"Orderly"(N)$, then we must use this value of $N$.

 #code.from_src("/src/listings/merge.py", start: "branch operation")